What does a Sign Installer do?

 How long does it take to become a Sign Installer?

 The journey to becoming a sign installer varies based on several factors.
-Most people start with a high school diploma or a GED.
+Most sign installers start with a high school diploma or GED.
 Some may choose to attend a trade school or vocational program.
 These programs can last from a few months to two years.
-They offer hands-on training and education in sign installation.
+They teach essential skills like reading blueprints, using tools, and safety practices.

 Sign Installer Job Description Sample